 Senior editors usually earn

 $60K-$90K per year

-Pay for editors varies depending on experience and level of responsibility.
+Pay for editors varies depending on experience and the type of work they do.

-Freelance editors get paid hourly or per page.
+Freelance editors usually get paid an hourly wage.

 What you will do

 Editors may do some or all of the following:

 - edit online and print content and check it against guidelines, including legal requirements, and rewrite if necessary